wp-plugins/sb-post-widget/readme.txt

 == Installation ==

-Upload the SB Clean plugin to your blog, activate it.
+Upload the SB Post Widget plugin to your blog, activate it.

 1, 2, 3: You're done!